upendrasahu/helm-charts/README.md

 	$ helm inspect snappyflow/petclinic
 	```

   - **Note: Below commands are applicable for Helm version 2.
-Commands has changed for Helm version 3**
+May not work for Helm version 3**

   - **Install with Default values**
 	```